Skip to content

 Why Exfoliate?
 Support Smoother-Looking Skin

-Gentle exfoliation supports smoother-looking skin by sloughing away dead skin cells that leave your complexion looking dull, flaky, or uneven.
-This process can also help improve the absorption of your other skincare products, allowing them to work more effectively.
-The main mistake people make is they use scrubs or harsh acids when gentle enzyme action is preferred like the use of Osmosis’ exfoliating cleanser Purify.
-The key is you do not want to remove too many lipids from the skin because that will further sensitize you.
+Gentle exfoliation helps slough away dead skin cells that leave your complexion looking dull, flaky, or uneven.
+This process can also improve the absorption of your other skincare products, allowing them to work more effectively.
+The main mistake people make is using scrubs or harsh acids when gentle enzyme action is preferred—like with Osmosis’ exfoliating cleanser, Purify.
+The key is to avoid removing too many lipids from the skin, as that will further sensitize it.
 Acids and scrubs tend to dehydrate the skin.

 Sensitive Skin Challenge: Avoiding Irritation

-Sensitive skin is characterized by a lower tolerance to products and environmental factors.
-It often has a more delicate skin barrier, making it prone to redness, itching, stinging, and dryness.
-Aggressive exfoliation can easily disrupt this barrier, leading to visible redness or discomfort – the very things you want to avoid.
+Sensitive skin has a lower tolerance to products and environmental factors.
+It often has a delicate skin barrier, making it prone to redness, itching, stinging, and dryness.
+Aggressive exfoliation can disrupt this barrier, leading to visible redness or discomfort—the very things you want to avoid.

 “How Often?” – For Sensitive Skin